Dr. Viviana Acquaviva

 Picture

-A long term project, with Chris Lovell and Emille Ishida, has the goal to predict the generalization error in predicting galaxy physical properties (stellar mass, SFHs...) when using machine learning models trained on different simulations.
+A long term (most likely, infinite-term) project, with Chris Lovell and Emille Ishida, has the goal to predict the generalization error in predicting galaxy physical properties (stellar mass, SFHs...) when using machine learning models trained on different simulations.
 Our hypothesis is that we can build a reasonably tight regression relation between the generalization error and a suitable distance metric in the (observed) space of simulated spectra.
 The final goal is to predict the generalization error on data, even without training labels.
 We test this idea by training models to predict Stellar Mass on 20 sets of simulations, and applying them to each of the other 19.
 We show one example plot where the “target" set of spectra is simulation 1, and we show the MSE that we obtain when we apply the 20 learned functions, versus our chosen distance metric, the Euclidean Distance on 100 most significant features.
 There is a clear trend that suggest the possibility of fitting the regression successfully and predicting the generalization error on data (where only the distance is known).
 From our recent NeurIPS paper.

 Picture

-In another recently completed work, in collaboration with Andy Lawler, we use Bayesian model selection to understand which star formation history models are favored by observations.
+In another work, in collaboration with Andy Lawler, we used Bayesian model selection to understand which star formation history models are favored by observations.
 We begin by asking: Can we infer *from data* how many major episodes of star formation a galaxy underwent, using the ratio of evidences (Bayes factor) between nested models of various complexity?
 We answer: most often yes, but you need exquisite photometry.
 In the figure, we show how the Bayes factor (ratio of evidence of "correct" model versus simpler model) varies as a result of changing the S/N, from current to planned surveys.
 The ideal case is the one in which all Bayes factors are > 1, and we see that this percentage increases significantly as the S/N increases.
 We also ask: is the Savage-Dickey Density Ratio, a procedure to compute Bayes factors in nested models, a valid substitute for the evidence-based calculation?
 We answer: yes, bot only you have good sampling around the tails.
 This is relevant because the SDDR can be derived from "regular", not computationally expensive MCMC chains, unlike the evidence!

 Picture